Berkay Guler

 University of California, Irvine

 As a current PhD student focusing on machine learning for wireless communications, and with prior experience as a machine learning engineer/researcher, I have gained exposure to various aspects of machine learning from both application and research perspectives.
-My current research explores the intersection of machine learning and networked systems.
+My current research explores channel understanding and representation learning for next generation wireless systems across various tasks such as beam management, CSI compression/feedback, localization, channel prediction, and more.

 Beyond technical pursuits, I actively engage in volunteering, mentoring, and networking activities to develop my interpersonal skills.
 I enjoy connecting with individuals from diverse backgrounds and am always open to forging new connections and collaborations.